RSIP-NJUPT/DPGUNet/README.md

 # Pytorch Code for
-# APGUNet:An Attention-based Pyramidal Graph U-Net for SAR image classification
+# DPGUNet: A Dynamic Pyramidal Graph U-Net for SAR Image Classification